-Because we “Can’t Say Gay”, because our transgender youth can’t play sports, and because women have lost access to critical healthcare and the rights to their own bodies!
-As the rights of women and LGBTQIA+ Americans continue to be threatened every day, it is vital that we tell our stories -- to enlighten, uplift, and empower our communities.
+Because we “Can’t Say Gay”, because Drag Queens are being banned, vilified, and criminalized, because our transgender youth can’t play sports or access gender affirming care, and because women have lost access to critical healthcare and the rights to their own bodies!
+As the rights of LGBTQIA+, Drag, Trans, and Female Americans continue to be dismantled & threatened every day, it is vital that we tell our stories - to enlighten, uplift, and empower our communities.
 To remind our peers that we belong.
 To uphold the values of our communities, and to amplify the necessary voices of the underrepresented.
 To create change!

-It is our hope that No Rules, which celebrates the power of femininity, can inspire more acceptance for and the celebration of feminine presentation and values.
+It is our hope that No Rules, which celebrates the power of femininity and queerness, can inspire more acceptance for and the celebration of feminine presentation and values.
 We hope that No Rules can provide healing to anyone suffering, for anyone battling the heteronormative, and for anyone struggling to find their community.

 Women and LGBTQIA+ filmmakers struggle daily to find opportunities, fair wages, and financial investment in Entertainment.
 In their 2022 study, Women In Film LA found that “...on average, men-owned production companies receive over SEVEN-TIMES the amount of funding that women-owned production companies receive.”